 - Key Purchasing and Sales Questions

 - Plant Design and Approval

 The results of the graduate survey of the class of 2010 revealed that all graduates had long-term gainful empoyment within a year of receiving their degree.
 42 percent of graduates complete doctoral studies after their Master's.
 According to the VWI's 2011 job profile investigation, university studies lead to success in higher management levels more than an academic education at a university of applied science or a professional academy, from companies' perspective.

 Regulations that apply for all Bachelor and Master courses of study as well as detailed information about the necessary documentation of required language skills can be found in RWTH’s Comprehensive Examination Regulation.
 Examination regulations are only published in German as they are legally binding.

 Subject Specific Exam Regulations regulate academic goals, the course of study layout, and exam procedures.
 The appendix to the regulations contains the description of the modules, from which the course of study is composed.

-The Master's course of study in Business Administration and Engineering: Electrical Energy Technology is offered by the Faculty of Electrical Engineering and Information Technology and the School of Business and Economics.
+The Master's course of study in Business Administration and Engineering: Electrical Power Engineering is offered by the Faculty of Electrical Engineering and Information Technology and the School of Business and Economics.